vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/2_energy_and_fossil_fuels/5_Energy_and_Power_Units.md

 Any of the forms of energy (e.g., in Table 5.2) can convert into the other, directly or indirectly.
 In each conversion, 100% of the energy is accounted for.
 In the general case, the energy branches into multiple paths, so we do not get 100% efficiency into the channel we want.+++(4)+++ For instance, the pendulum example above will eventually bleed its energy into stirring the air (kinetic energy) and friction (heat) at the pivot point.
 The stirring air eventually turns to heat via internal (viscous) friction of the air.

-One useful clarification is that thermal energy is really just random motions- kinetic energy- of individual atoms and molecules.
+One useful clarification is that thermal energy is really just random motionskinetic energyof individual atoms and molecules.
 So in the case of nuclear fission in Example 5.2.1, the initial kinetic energy of the nuclear fragments is already thermal in nature, but at a higher temperature (faster speeds) than the surrounding material.
 By bumping into surrounding atoms, the excess speed is diffused into the medium, raising its temperature while "cooling" the fragments themselves as they are slowed down.

 <details><summary>विस्तारः (द्रष्टुं नोद्यम्)</summary>